-D. Tax Status
+C. Tax Status

 The Company has made an election to be treated for tax purposes as a RIC.
 The Company currently qualifies, and is eligible to be treated, as a RIC, and intends to continue to qualify for such status in the future.
 As a RIC, the Company generally will not pay corporate-level federal income taxes on any net ordinary income or capital gains that it distributes to its stockholders as dividends in accordance with the timing requirements of the Code.
 To maintain its RIC status, the Company must meet specified source-of-income and asset diversification requirements and distribute to its stockholders annually at least 90% of its net ordinary income and realized net short-term capital gains in excess of realized net long-term capital losses, if any.
 The Company will satisfy the source-of-income test for purposes of qualifying as a RIC if it derives in each taxable year at least 90% of its gross income from dividends, interest, payments with respect to certain securities loans, gains from the sale of stock or other securities or currencies, net income from certain "qualified publicly traded partnerships" (as defined in the Code) or other income derived with respect to its business of investing in such stock, securities or currencies (income from such sources is referred to herein as "Good RIC Income").
-Importantly, fee income received by the Adviser Sub in connection with the provision of services to the Managed Accounts generally would not constitute Good RIC Income to the Company if it earned such income directly.
-Therefore, in order for the Company to maintain its RIC status while receiving the income from its ownership of the Adviser Sub, the Company believes that it is in the best interests of the Company and its shareholders for the Adviser Sub to receive fees from the Managed Accounts instead of the Company receiving such fees directly.
+Importantly, fee income received by the Adviser Sub in connection with the provision of services to the Managed Accounts (as defined below) generally would not constitute Good RIC Income to the Company if it earned such income directly.
+Therefore, in order for the Company to maintain its RIC status while receiving the income from its ownership of the Adviser Sub, the Company believes that it is in the best interests of the Company providing such services and receiving such fees directly.
 The Adviser Sub will elect to be treated as a taxable entity.
 Accordingly, the Adviser Sub will be taxed at corporate tax rates based on its taxable income, if any.